simulacrum6/wh-career-graph/README.md

-# wh-career-graph
+# Warhammer Career Exploration
-A graph visualisation of careers in the Warhammer Fantasy Role Playing Game
+A visual exploration tool for career-paths in the Warhammer Fantasy Role Playing Game (2nd edition).

-# Structure

-## Nodes

-id;name;type;role;entries;exits

-types -- Basic, Advanced
-role -- Academics, Commoners, Criminals, Rangers, Warriors

-## Edges

-from;to

-# TODO:
-Fix stats
-Fix edgeselection
-Fix colors
-Fix broken careers